nikitagorelovreki/reki/docs/README.md

 ## 🗂️ Documentation Structure

-This directory contains comprehensive documentation for the Reki Medical Device Management System, organized by purpose and audience.
+This directory contains comprehensive documentation for the Reki Control Panel project, a comprehensive medical device management and patient assessment system built with TypeScript and following Clean Architecture principles.

 ### 📁 [ai-agents/](ai-agents/)